o-ran-sc/nonrtric-rapp-ransliceassurance/docs/developer-guide.rst

 Developer Guide
 ===============

-This document provides a quickstart for developers of the RAN Slice Assurance use case.
+This document provides a quick start for developers of the RAN Slice Assurance use case.

 Additional developer guides are available on the `O-RAN SC NONRTRIC Developer wiki <https://wiki.o-ran-sc.org/display/RICNR/Release+F>`_.

-See the page in Wiki: `O-DU Slice Assurance usecase <https://wiki.o-ran-sc.org/display/RICNR/O-DU+Slice+Assurance+usecase>`_.
+See the page in Wiki: `O-DU Slice Assurance use case <https://wiki.o-ran-sc.org/display/RICNR/O-DU+Slice+Assurance+usecase>`_.

 Kubernetes deployment